salarmehr/cosmopolitan/readme.md

 Changes
 =======
 * v0.5
-  - Main class is renamed from Intl to Cosmo
+  - The main class renamed from Intl to Cosmo

 * v0.4
   - Addling flag method to return the emoji flag of the locale